mbarlund/lotrt/readme.md

 ## Documentation

 This game makes use of The One API found at [https://the-one-api.dev/](https://the-one-api.dev/).
-All Quotes and Character information was provided thanks to them.
+All Quote and Character information was provided thanks to them.

 ### Options

 The `Trivia.php` class contains a few properties that can alter the challenge and let you control where the results get stored.

 **Number of questions:**

 Change the number of questions the trivia quiz displays.
 ```php
 $number_of_questions = 5
 ```
 **Number of answer options:**

 Change the number of answers the player has to choose from.
 ```php
 $number_of_answer_options = 3
 ```
 **Storage API endpoint**

 Change the API endpoint where you want the results to be sent (see below)
 ```php
 $storage_api = 'https://lotrt.free.beeceptor.com/results'